VERSION: APRIL 2021

 For the storage and processing of your application, we use service providers such as Greenhouse (for more information see under “Service providers in the application process”).
-Under usual circumstances, your application will be automatically deleted after three months beginning with the end of the application process.
-In some cases, we need to keep the data for a vacancy up to six months after the end of the recruitment process.
+Your application will be automatically anonymised after six months beginning with the end of the application process.
 If you have consented to the storage of your data in the Talent Pool, your data will be stored for twelve months.
 After these deadlines your data will be deleted.
 You can always ask us to delete your data by sending an email to email@example.com.
 Please note that this will end all current application processes.

 The legal basis of data processing in the application process and as part of the personal file are Article 88 (1) GDPR in conjunction with Section 26 para.
 1 sentence 1 BDSG (German Federal Data Protection Act) and Article 6 para.
 1 (1) lit. b GDPR and insofar as you have given your consent, for example by sending information that is not required for the application procedure or consent for admission to the Talent Pool, Art.
 6 para.
 1 sentence 1 lit. a GDPR.
 If you have provided us with sensitive information, we require your consent to the processing of this information in accordance with Art.
 9 para.
 2 lit. a GDPR.
 In the other cases, the legal basis is Art.
 6 para.
 1 lit. f GDPR, based on our legitimate interest (e.g. to exercise or defend legal claims and to improve or change our services).

 If you have given us consent to the processing of personal data, your consent (Article 6 para.
 1 sentence 1 lit. a GDPR) is the basis of our data processing in the first place.
 Which of your data we process based on your consent depends on the purpose of your consent.
 Typical purposes include: